JonHertzig/practice-leadership-handbook/index.rst

     :class: floated
     :alt: Forward!

 Canonical has established a model of practice leadership in software as part of its wider ambitions for **engineering excellence**.
-The model needs to be systematic, pragmatic and adaptable - for example to domains beyond engineering.
+The model needs to be systematic, pragmatic, and adaptable --- for example to domains beyond engineering.
 Above all, it needs to be effective.
 At the heart of that model is the person of the *practice lead* who is responsible for it.

-The aim of this handbook is to help practice leads help Canonical towards its ambitions, by instituting and maintaining a way of doing things - a practice.
+The aim of this handbook is to help practice leads help Canonical towards its ambitions, by instituting and maintaining a way of doing things --- a practice.

 It will help practice leads set out their own picture of what their role is and what to do in it: part of the work of each practice lead is to define the practice, and therefore to define not just their own role too, but the idea of practice leadership itself.